My finances, my projects, my life

 Care facilities for the elderly offer, according to the institutions themselves, around the clock support for a limited or indefinite period.
 Additionally, the support and care provided are adapted to individuals’ needs and level of independence.
 There are three types of facilities:

 • Sheltered housing is accommodation that is specifically intended for independent or minimally dependent elderly people.
-They may be sold or rented, and offer services to the person with the aim of making their life easier (catering, activities, etc.).
+They offer services to the person with the aim of making their life easier (catering, activities, etc.).
 They also offer permanent on-site assistance and/or care at least 8 hours a day, 5 days a week.
 On the other hand, they do not provide for those needing more than 12 hours per week of support and care covered by long-term care insurance.
 Sheltered housing can serve as a stepping stone before moving into an accommodation facility for elderly people.
-15 integrated homes were listed in Luxembourg on 31 December 2024.
+15 integrated homes were listed in Luxembourg on 30 January 2026.

 All of these facilities must fulfil certain obligations related to the quality of their services in order to get approval from the Ministry of Family Affairs, Solidarity, Living Together and Reception of Refugees.
 The list of homes for the elderly can be found at infosenior.lu.

 It’s important to remember that, for the same price, your experience may vary widely depending on where you go.
-Make sure to visit the site in person and compare options before signing anything!
+Compare options before signing anything!

 Financing

 Finding the exact cost of a retirement home is not always straightforward.
 Generally, as the prices of each establishment are largely the same, the average monthly budget per person for accommodation, meals, and the daily support required to carry out basic day-to-day tasks can be estimated.
 These price variations are mostly due to different accommodation conditions, i.e. room sizes and available amenities.
 It’s important to remember that, for the same price, your experience may vary widely depending on where you go.
-Make sure to visit the site in person and compare options before signing anything!
+Compare options before signing anything!

 How can I cover these costs?
 In addition to your state pension earned during your working years, you can use your savings or any other available capital (supplementary pension plan, retirement savings plan, etc.) to help cover the cost of a retirement home.
 This is why you should plan for your retirement as soon as you start your professional life.